saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#productpricinginfo">ProductPricingInfo</a></td>
 <td>

-Informs about product's availability in the
-               storefront, current price and discounts.
+Informs about product's availability in the storefront, current price and discounts.

 <p>⚠️ <strong>DEPRECATED</strong></p>
 <blockquote>

-DEPRECATED: Will be removed in Saleor 2.10, Has been renamed to 'pricing'.
+DEPRECATED: Will be removed in Saleor 2.10, Has been renamed to `pricing`.

 </blockquote>
 </td>